LogoFlipAEO

 “These backend elements signal to large language models (LLMs) which sources are most credible and authoritative.
 This proactive optimization for LLM processing forms the bedrock of our large model optimization strategies.”

-1. The Technical Foundation (Internal Signals)
+1. The Foundation (Internal Signals)

 Google’s algorithms, and by extension AI search, prioritize sites that are technically robust.
 A well-structured site allows AI to parse content efficiently, ensuring critical data isn’t missed.
 We observe that sites with strong technical SEO for AI consistently see better citation rates.